Noeska/illegiblesemantics/projects/proj-2.md

 # Doom Metal

 ## Psychedelic Doom
-Nothing says stoner and psychedelia like a **hazy** or **cloud-like logo**.
+Nothing says stoner and psychedelia like a **hazy** or **cloud-like** logo.
 To make it further clear that this music is good for intense couch-sitting and bong-ripping, **greens** and **purples** are often used.
 ![Psychedelic Doom](..\assets\img\projects\proj-2\psychedelic.jpg)

 ## Funeral Doom
 Funeral Doom is characterized by its sloooooow tempos.
 The letters are spaced **miles apart** from each other so as to visually convey the sense of mind-numbing slowness.
-And because the music doesn't inspire anyone to come up a custom design, Funeral Doom bands often have to settle for a **wordmark** with maybe some **decorative curls**.
+And because the music doesn't inspire anyone to come up a cool custom design, Funeral Doom bands often have to settle for a **wordmark** with maybe some **decorative curls**.
 ![Funeral Doom](..\assets\img\projects\proj-2\funeral.jpg)

 # Gothic Metal
 Gothic Metal is a broadly defined genre, comprising of two main subgenres: on the one hand there's bands that grew out of the Death-Doom genre, favoring gloomy, introspective atmosphere over outward bombast, and on the other hand there's melodic symphonic bands that emerged instead from the more uplifting Power Metal.
 Below is an example of the former.
 It probably speaks for itself: The lettering style is inspired by a **Gothic blackletter type**.
 To add a touch of melancholia, I added some **flowery curls**.
 ![Gothic-Doom Metal](..\assets\img\projects\proj-2\gothic.jpg)

-# Avant-Garde
+# Avant-Garde Metal
+The term "avant-garde" is often used synomously with "sophisticated."
+And, certainly, this label holds true for (most) bands playing in this nebulous genre that compromises a range of different (sub)genres.
+In fact, it comprises of so many heterogenous (sub)genres that "avant-garde" as a genre label has very little meaning aside from, "These guys and women really know how to play their instruments!"

+Funnily enough however, whilst avant-garde bands most likely, definitely, absolutely display technical virtuosity, they tend to have the least inspired, let alone sophisticated, logos.
+More than often they have **plain wordmarks**.
+Even more damning is that they seemingly have an inexplicable preference for the **Abaddon type** (or something very close to it).

 ![Avant-Garde Metal](..\assets\img\projects\proj-2\avant.jpg)

 # Nu Metal